WillSullivan/IDownvotedYouBecause/readme.md

 Alternatively, contributors can fork the repository, make all the edits they want themselves, then submit a pull request.

+!!!
+If you have working knowledge of Jekyll, come help me make submission to IDYB easier!
+I'm trying to get jekyll integration working for IDYB, but it's being ... annoying.
+See this issue for details: https://github.com/WillSullivan/IDownvotedYouBecause/issues/3

 Realistically (as in, what will probably happen unlike the above two options), I'll be the one adding new stuff as I downvote my way through the internet.

 If you like, please use.
 Got an idea?
 Please create an Issue, or send me a pull request.
 Thanks.